About Us

 Christine Taber

-Piano, TMS Group Class Instructor, Play Piano Chords Today Instructor, Owner and Director
+Piano, TMS Group Class Instructor, Owner and Director

-Christine has her ARCT in piano performance, and is a member of the BCRMTA (British Columbia Registered Music Teachers Association).
-When she is not at the piano she can be found playing with her three little boys, walking her dog, or baking something with chocolate!
+Christine has her ARCT in piano performance from the Royal Conservatory of Music, is a member of the BCRMTA (British Columbia Registered Music Teachers Association), and also a graduate of the Accomplishment Coaching coaches training program.
+When she is not at the piano she can be found reading about neuroscience, hanging out with her three boys, hiking with her dogs, or practicing karate at the dojo!

 Christopher Taber

 Originally from Washington State, Christopher Taber received full scholarship to study at the San Francisco Conservatory of Music and San Francisco State University, where he graduated in 2003 with a Bachelor of Music degree.
 Christopher has been a featured soloist with the Sooke Philharmonic Orchestra, Port Angeles Chamber Orchestra, Victoria Chamber Orchestra, and Port Townsend Symphony.
-He was Concertmaster of the Sooke Philharmonic Orchestra from 2004-2008.
-Christopher is currently a member of the Music Corner Ensemble, a group of four musicians that combine storytelling with classical music.
-He is also a core violinist in the Victoria Symphony.
+He was Concertmaster of the Sooke Philharmonic Orchestra from 2004-2008 and a core violinist in the Victoria Symphony.

-Christopher loves teaching students of all ages to play the violin/viola.
+Christopher loves teaching students of all ages to play music.
 He uses all styles of music to inspire his students, with the goal to give them a life-long love of music.
+Along with teaching at TMS, he teaches band and string at Selkirk Montessori School.

 Mary Coling